GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Ring of Days**, $18,000
 Neg.
 A simple golden ring with a little embellishment.
 *As an action the wearer may choose to disappear from space and time.
 They will be gone for 1d12 days.
-They return as close to their original relative position as phsyically possible.
+They return as close to their original relative position as physically possible.
 The wearer and everything on them is completely unaffected by the passage of time*.

 **Ring of Electrocution**, $15,500
 Unique